Sacred Music

 Sacrosanctum Concilium, No. 120: “In the Latin Church the pipe organ is to be held in high esteem, for it is the traditional musical instrument which adds a wonderful splendor to the Church’s ceremonies and powerfully lifts up man’s mind to God and to higher things.”

 St. John Paul II Scioto Catholic Parish is blessed to have organs in three of our four churches, including two pipe organs.
-Additionally, we are blessed with nine accompanists who generously serve the parish!
+Additionally, we are blessed with multiple accompanists who generously serve the parish!

 Holy Redeemer features a beautiful unaltered Felgemaker tracker (mechanical) organ, Opus 964, built in 1908.
 While it is not a large instrument, it effortlessly fills the beautiful sanctuary to accompany the choir and congregation.
 Have a listen: https://www.youtube.com/watch?v=66kpZwdhvt0